steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 However, I find the standard image and text tasks boring.
 I like solving new problems, and I like neural networks because they can be applied to anything.
 So I craft brew my own micro-datasets.
 Since my datasets are small, I limit myself to problems that are slightly more manageable than your typical VanGogh-style portrait generation project.

 Fortunately, the problem at hand is relatively simple (or so one would think), so a small dataset should suffice.
-On top of that, it’s a very visual problem, so generating data and evaluating the neural networks should be easy... given a mouse, a pair of eyes, and the right tools.
+On top of that, it’s a very visual problem, so generating data and evaluating the neural networks should be easy… given a mouse, a pair of eyes, and the right tools.

 #### The Test UI